-Thank you, NGL!
+Thank you, Wipfli!

-Animal Spotlight: Sansa the Duck
+Animal Spotlight: Maxine

 Heartland Farm Sanctuary, located in Verona, Wisconsin, is the only dedicated farm animal sanctuary in Wisconsin.
 Heartland is a nonprofit organization who’s mission is to provide care for farm animals in need, nurture people through the human-animal bond, and foster respect and kindness toward animals and each other.